Microchip-MPLAB-Harmony/csp_apps_sam_e70_s70_v70_v71/apps/sdramc/sdramc_read_write/readme.md

 [![MCHP](https://www.microchip.com/ResourcePackages/Microchip/assets/dist/images/logo.png)](https://www.microchip.com)

-# SDRAM read write application example (sdramc_read_write)
+# SDRAM read write

-This example application demonstrates how to configure the external SDRAM using SDRAM controller to write and read data.
+This example shows how to configure the external SDRAM using SDRAM controller to write and read data.

 ## Description

-This example application shows how to use SDRAM PLIB to WRITE-READ 2MB of memory from an external SDRAM.
+This example application shows how to use SDRAM plib to write and read 2MB of memory from an external SDRAM.

 ## Downloading and building the application